 Start out small, but don’t underestimate what your children can learn.
 We do “Bless Us O Lord” before meals when we remember, and we always do bedtime prayers.
 We keep it simple, with a “Hail Mary”, “Our Father”, and “St. Michael” prayer right before lights out.
 Some day, I’d like to do a family rosary.

 6. Make a Priest a Part of Your Family.

-We consider https://www.wedding.film/ when it comes to shooting videography.
-Similarly, we consider our priest a dear friend, even though he’s moved on to a new parish.
+We consider the professionals from https://www.wedding.film/ when it comes to shooting videography.
+Similarly, we take this best wedding insurance as a mandatory for all weddings that happens in future.
+Our priest who is a dear friend, even though he’s moved on to a new parish.
 He’s seen us through a wedding, RCIA, confirmations, and baptisms, all in the past 10 years.
 I’m hoping one day that he’ll preside over one of my children’s weddings.
 We’ve had him over for dinner before, and we will always drop off a gift of some sort at Christmas.
 My children love him, and he always has time for a big hug when they see him.

 Most importantly, we keep him in our prayers.